duongtruongbinh/Improve_ViVQA-X_baseline/Top-Down/docs/TROUBLESHOOTING.md

-# SIRI Framework Troubleshooting Guide
+# FDR Framework Troubleshooting Guide

-This guide covers common issues and their solutions when working with the SIRI VQA framework.
+This guide covers common issues and their solutions when working with the FDR VQA framework.

 ## 🚨 Common Issues & Solutions